Horse coughing is a common symptom of heaves, an inflammatory response in the respiratory tract, often triggered by an inhaled allergen.

 Severe horse coughing and wheezing could be a sign of a serious respiratory illness called Recurrent Airway Obstruction (RAO) in horses, otherwise referred to as heaves.
 Formerly known as COPD, this respiratory illness may become life threatening after years of prolonged coughing.
 Although there is no cure for heaves in horses, steps can be taken to prevent a chronic infection and scarring, minimize symptoms and improve quality of life.

 Heaves is an inflammatory response that involves the mucosal lining in the respiratory tract.
 White blood cells, called neutrophils, excess mucus production and constricted bronchial tubes are responsible for the inflammation of the lungs.
-If your horse has had a prolonged cough and environmental changes have been made to give the horse access to fresh air and pasture, lung tests can be done by the vet.
+If there has been a prolonged horse cough and environmental changes have been made to give the horse access to fresh air and pasture, lung tests can be done by the vet.
 The neutrophil cells located in your horse’s airway are keys to assessing the disease’s severity.
 These cells are found in lung fluid samples, which are obtained by bronchoalveolar lavage, or BAL.
 During this test, fluid is sprayed into your horse’s lung through a bronchoalveolar lavage tube.
 The fluid is then collected for examination.
 Blood work can also be beneficial to rule out other causes of respiratory disease.

 Treatments for Heaves

 Early diagnosis is crucial, as many heaves cases are preventable.
-Heaves occurs in the late stages of prolonged horse coughing when the lung tissue has lost elasticity and the abdominal walls have to be used in exhalation.
+Heaves occurs in the late stages of a prolonged horse cough when the lung tissue has lost elasticity and the abdominal walls have to be used in exhalation.
 The buildup of muscle from the use in the exhalation process causes a heave line.
 Once developed, cases can range from moderate to severe.
 The first step in treating your horse is to limit exposure to the possible allergen triggers in their environment.
 This includes:

 Removing Potential Food Allergens